openstack/openstacksdk/doc/source/user/config/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to `~/.config/openstack` and `/etc/openstack` - some platforms
-have other locations they like to put things. `os-client-config` will also
+have other locations they like to put things. `openstacksdk` will also
 look in an OS specific config dir

 * `USER_CONFIG_DIR`